ParrotOS - VM

 • The same above preferences can be configure within the following config file

-# Basic layout with custom font
+# Basic layout with maximized windows, custom font, infinite scrollback, no transparency

 cat > "$HOME/.config/terminator/config" << 'EOF'